 - It's Personal: Despite going as far as to find a new life and family; once Ramirez murders his wife, he realizes that as long as Ramirez is alive, he'll never be free of the tragedy of Camp Redwood, and leaves his son with his sister in law to put an end to him.

-- MayDecember Romance: In 1989 he is happily married to a much younger former prostitute, she appears to be about 30 at the most while he was a preteen in 1948.
+- MayDecember Romance: After the Time Skip, he is happily married to a much younger former prostitute; she appears to be about 30 at the most while he was a preteen in 1948.

 - Pet the Dog: He spares a fellow outsider who is dressed as him.

-- Papa Wolf: His first priority becomes Bobby, giving him a good life and even protecting him from the past and Ramirez and the ghosts.
+- Papa Wolf: For his son Bobby, giving him a good life and even protecting him from the past and Ramirez and the ghosts.

 - Serial Killer: His primary archetype, but later episodes defy this.